mcgoddard/HALON/README.md

 ### Deployment
 1) Steps 1-7 of the development installation still apply
-2) Follow steps at http://flask.pocoo.org/docs/deploying to get your "chatta" onto the webserver of your choice
+2) Follow steps at http://flask.pocoo.org/docs/deploying to get your "HALON" onto the webserver of your choice